 Crypto is an inherently fast-moving, headline-grabbing industry that literally never stops.
 Days can feel like weeks and weeks can feel like quarters.
-While it’s easy to get caught up in the day-to-day headlines that generate clicks, more important is a focus on the 5-10 year horizon and beyond.
+While it’s easy to get caught up in the day-to-day headlines, more important is a focus on the 5-10 year horizon and beyond.
 I believe the crypto industry’s impact has only just begun and represents a true paradigm shift in the way we’ll operate and transfer value online going forward.
 Below are the things I try and level myself with on a daily to weekly basis as the industry, price moves, and headlines are rapid and never ending.
 I purposefully went with a broad, thematic list type structure as I think it is not only easier to reference to when thinking about things, but also crypto as a whole and the items listed are deeply complex and often require thorough micro-analysis to arrive at first principles.
 This is not the only, or best, or maybe even right approach, but it’s the one I chose to write down my thoughts that I could continue to reference in the future.
 If any of the points strikes a cord with you, I implore you to investigate that curiosity but be weary of how deep the rabbit hole’s abyss is when it comes to this ever growing and changing industry.

 Overarching concepts I focus on for cyclical signal and growth:

 - Internet continues to expand, develop, and ingrain within our lives + crypto as the most efficient, global, 24/7 way to transfer value on the Internet = ~everything~ becomes intertwined with and built on top of crypto

 - Blockchains ability to uniquely enable coordination and incentive alignment: 24/7, globally

 - Composability & Interoperability enabled by the open-source, decentralized nature of crypto

 - NFTs (non-fungible tokens) and the ability to apply ownership and value to ~any~ digital item